A consistent quantum field theory from dimensional reduction: Introduction

 Unlike other areas of physics, perturbation theory in QFT is not only an approximation technique but also an integral part of the renormalization procedure.
 Although it is a consistent procedure -- order-by-order -- an improved perturbation theory should be unitary equivalent to the free theory.
 Once one abandons the requirement of unitary equivalence, it is not guaranteed that the procedure obtained is complete, and this is what happens in the standard QFT.
 The renormalized asymptotic expansions in the coupling constant need to be resummed to achieve consistent results, but there are strong indications that such resummation is unattainable in four dimensions.
 Indeed, within $\phi^4$ model or QED, a non-ambiguous resummation is prevented by the ultra-violet (UV) renormalons, which shows the limitations of the renormalization program~\cite{tHooft:1977xjm}.
-In addition, there is the issue of the ``horned-shaped" analyticity domain in the complex coupling constant plane, which implies that the Borel transform grows faster than any exponential in the coupling constant, preventing the Borel-Laplace resummability of any four-dimensional (4D) QFT, even for asymptotically free models~\cite{tHooft:1977xjm}.
+In addition, there is the issue of the ``horned-shaped" analyticity domain in the complex coupling constant plane, which implies that the Borel transform grows faster than any exponential in the Borel variable, preventing the Borel-Laplace resummability of any four-dimensional (4D) QFT, even for asymptotically free models~\cite{tHooft:1977xjm}.
+The latter is also consistent with a class of diagrams, found in Ref.~\cite{deCalan:1981szv}, which makes the Laplace integral divergent.
 It is worth stressing that these renormalization issues are absent for super-renormalizable models.
 For example, the $\phi^4$ model in two dimensions is Borel resummable~\cite{glimm2012quantum}.
 Hence, for superrenormalizable models, perturbative renormalization suffices to obtain complete results.
 The reason is that only a finite set of graphs is divergent for super-renormalizable models.
 Thus less information has to be added for the consistency of the interactive theory.